16 ways to drive website traffic and increase search ranking

 The benefit of ebooks over traditionally published paper books is that you can include live links in them that the reader can click to be taken directly to your website.
 You can do this by including a link to content on your site that expands on a point you’re discussing in the book, or by offering a special bonus or free gift as a “thank you” for downloading the book.

 You can choose to sell your book if you want, but if your main aim is to drive traffic back to your website, you can choose to publish it on Amazon for free.
-This will maximize the number of downloads it gets and therefore the number of people who click through to your site.
+This will maximize the number of downloads it gets and the number of people who click through to your site.

 Want more traffic tips?